 Note: State laws are always subject to change, usually through legislation, ballot initiative, or court ruling -- contact a Montana civil attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law:

 Montana Civil Statute of Limitations : Related Resources

 A good Montana attorney will know the state's statutes as they apply to Montana's "discovery of harm" rule, tolling of statutes for incapacity, and other key factors that will maximize your financial compensation.
-So if you are dealing with a personal injury matter where you may be compensated, you should contact a Montana injury attorney for a free claim evaluation.
+So if you're dealing with a legal matter where you may be compensated, you should contact a Montana litigation attorney for some peace of mind.

 Contact a qualified attorney.